Beyond Observability: ML-Powered Data Trustability

 ML is usually more comprehensive and accurate than a human-driven data quality analysis.

 Powered by ML, DataBuck continuously monitors Data Trustability across the entire data pipeline.
-It validates trust starting from the Data Lake to the point of data consumption.
+It validates Trust from the Data Lake to Data Consumption (L2C)

 Platforms Supported by DataBuck